Safeguarding and Child Protection Policy

 • Taking action to enable children to have the best life chances.

-There are four main elements of Safeguarding and Child Protection.
+At Guidepost, there are four main elements to Safeguarding and Child Protection:

-• Support (for all students, parents, and staff, and where appropriate specific intervention for those who may be at risk of harm);
+• Support for all students, parents, and staff, including the implementation of appropriate, targeted interventions for individuals who may be at risk of harm.

-Download the complete version of our Safeguarding and Child Protection Policy using the link provided here.
+Download an extended version of our Safeguarding and Child Protection Policy using the link provided here.